v1r7u/cloud_computing_old/demo_steps_docs/02-what-is-cloud_terraform.md

 1. How to run the commands

-    The repository supports [VSCode remote containers](https://code.visualstudio.com/docs/remote/containers). `/.devcontainer` directory contains a ready-to-go profile and dockerfile with required dependencies to run all the samples.
+    The repository supports [VSCode remote containers](https://code.visualstudio.com/docs/remote/containers). `.devcontainer` directory contains a ready-to-go profile and dockerfile with required dependencies to run all the samples.

     You can run all the commands:

     - on your own environment, then you have to install all the used tools (terraform, az-cli, az-func, etc)
-    - inside VSCode Remote Container, then you have to install docker and VSCode extantion [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
+    - inside VSCode Remote Container, then you have to install docker and VSCode extention [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).

 2. What is terraform

     [Terraform](https://www.terraform.io/) is software which helps to describe *infrastructure as code* and manage it's lifecycle: plan, create, delete.
 If you are not familiar with terraform, after going through this demo check the complete [getting-started tutorial](https://learn.hashicorp.com/terraform).

-    `terraform` transforms human-readable configuration into a state file, which then applies to external resources (e.g. Azure Cloud):
+    `terraform` transforms human-readable configuration into a state file, which applies then to external resources (e.g. Azure Cloud):

     ![terraform](../files/02-terraform/terraform.png)